Skip to main content

 Visit IdentityTheft.gov to report identity theft against your minor child and to get a personalized recovery plan.

 Why opt out?
-Maybe you’re not looking for a new credit card or insurance policy, you want to limit access to your credit report information, or you want less clutter in your email or mailbox.
+Maybe you’re not looking for new credit or insurance, you want to limit access to your credit report information, or you want less clutter in your email or mailbox.
 Keep in mind that if a company’s offer isn’t based on prescreening, opting out won’t stop their mailings.

-But there also might be reasons you do want these offers, especially if you’re in the market for a credit card or insurance:
+But there also might be reasons you do want these offers, especially if you’re in the market for credit or insurance.

 • These offers can help you learn about what's available, compare costs, and find the best product for your needs.

-• Since you were pre-selected to get the offer, you can be turned down only under limited circumstances.
+• Since you were prescreened to get the offer, only under limited circumstances would you be turned down.

 • The terms of prescreened offers may be more favorable than those available to the general public.
 In fact, some credit card or insurance products may be available only through prescreened offers.